 UBC welcomes international students.
-With one in four UBC graduate students coming from outside Canada, our campus is a diverse and exciting place to study.
 We offer a range of support services for international students, and UBC advisors can help you with everything from visas to health insurance and more.

 Additional Documentation Requirements

 As an international student, you will need: